World Cup 2022 table: Group stage standings and England’s route to the final

 What is the World Cup 2022 schedule?

-After winning Group B, the Three Lions will face Group A runners-up Senegal in the last-16.
+After winning Group B, the Three Lions will face Group A runners-up Senegal in the first knockout round.

-The quarter-final would be against either Group D winners France, or the runner up in Group C, which contains Argentina, Saudi Arabia, Mexico or Poland and is still to be decided.

-If England reach the semi-finals, they could meet either Belgium or Portugal, contenders in Group F and H, and a potential final could see England face off against Spain, Brazil, or Germany.

 Quarter-finals